elifo/elifo/README.md

 My scripts for data analysis are mostly python libraries/class and Jupyter notebooks.
 The softwares for larger-scale problems are mostly hybrid with the core parts written once upon a time in Fortran, and the relatively new parts that adopt the spirit of its time and conditions, such as CUDA for GPU use in high performance computing.

-The Earth is evolving as well as my research activities and interests.
+The world is evolving as well as my research interests.
 Thanks for looking, and stay tuned for more open science ++

 ## Quick guide to browse repositories